 - Research

-Note: Please refer to Article 2 of the NIS2 Directive and Annexes I and II to the Directive for more details on affected sectors and organizations.
+Note: For more details on affected sectors and organizations, please refer to Article 2 of the NIS2 Directive and Annexes I and II.

 Read on for practical steps to ensure compliance with NIS2 requirements.